A More Productive CLI Experience with zsh, fzf, and tmux

 bind-key -r P select-pane -t :.-

-to reload the config.
-Now try hitting ` -
+After saving ` r to reload the config.
+Now try hitting

-.
-You should now have three panes that you can cycle through by hitting ` p
+panes that you can cycle through by hitting ` p.

 This is where tmux starts to become really powerful.
-Try starting a few commands that don't immediately exit.
-I'll execute top
+Try starting a

-, and also echo
+and iostat -w1, and also echo a string.

-again.
-This time it'll kill whatever panes you have active until only one remains.
+` x again.
+This time it’ll kill whatever panes you have

 Windows